gitpocket/test.ping/README.md

 * `roles.list` contains a list of roles to be installed before invoking your test playbook. **Should include the role you are testing at a minimum.**
 * `main.yml` is the playbook that performs the functional test of your role.
 [This example](https://github.com/rack-roles/test.ping/blob/master/tests/main.yml) shows a minimum requirements.

+## Docker Images

+There are currently two docker images available for testing:

+* `linuturk/ubuntu-ansible` is based on Ubuntu 14.04 and is built from [this source.](https://github.com/Linuturk/ubuntu-ansible)
+* `linuturk/centos-ansible` is based on CentOS 6.5 and is built from [this source.](https://github.com/Linuturk/centos-ansible)

+You can specifiy either of these images in your testing, and you won't have to worry about installing Ansible in your Docker image.

 ## Conventions

 This section is for common conventions we should be following when creating our roles.